Troubleshooting interactions with Office for the web¶

 Open the Chrome developer tools and select the Network tab.

 Check the Preserve log check box if you wish to retain the request log across multiple page navigations.
 This makes the network tracing behave more like Fiddler, and makes it less likely that you’ll lose your request log by accidentally refreshing the page or navigating away before you save the log.
-Office Online applications are single-page applications, so you don’t need to check this if you’re only planning to trace a single session.
+Office for the web applications are single-page applications, so you don’t need to check this if you’re only planning to trace a single session.

 After you are done reproducing the issue, right-click in the network view and select the Save as HAR with Content option.